 QuickBooks Online / Xero handoff.
 The bill that posts to accounting reflects the supplier-confirmed final state after receiving variance capture — not the original PO snapshot.
 This is the difference between traditional three-way matching at AP and living PO reconciliation upstream: supplier, buyer, and receiver context is already connected before AP pays.

 What LineNow doesn't do: full accrual accounting, payroll, labor scheduling, and multi-location P&L consolidation.
-If the primary pain is "I need one system for accounting, labor, and payroll across 25 locations," LineNow is not the answer.
+If the primary pain is "I need one system for accounting, labor, and payroll," LineNow is not the answer.
 If the primary pain is "supplier emails are running my week and I don't know my real food cost," LineNow is.

 When to choose Restaurant365

-You run a restaurant group with 10+ locations and a dedicated back-office team.
-You genuinely need consolidated GL accounting, labor scheduling, and payroll integrated with food cost and inventory in one platform.
-The per-location pricing is justified by eliminating the multiple systems your current team maintains separately.
-You have 3–6 months for implementation and budget for ongoing configuration and support.
+You genuinely want consolidated GL accounting, labor scheduling, and payroll integrated with food cost and inventory in one platform — one vendor for the entire back office.
+The per-location pricing is justified, for you, by eliminating the multiple systems your current team maintains separately, and you have 3–6 months for implementation and budget for ongoing configuration and support.
+You accept that as the trade-off of the suite.
 You are not a hybrid operator — your business is restaurant-only.

 When to choose LineNow

-You run an independent restaurant, a small group of 1–5 locations, or a hybrid operation with both food service and retail or e-commerce.
+You run a restaurant — one location or a multi-location group — or a hybrid operation with both food service and retail or e-commerce.
 You need the procurement loop to stay connected: supplier replies parsed into structured updates, food cost updated from receiving, accounting handoff clean.
 You want the team to collaborate on supplier email threads inside the procurement system.
 You want $100/month flat across all locations and business units, and a 90-day free trial that lets you prove one real buying loop before committing.
 Try it at linenow.co.

 The honest distinction

-Restaurant365 and LineNow are designed for different points on the restaurant growth curve.
-Restaurant365 is a legitimate mid-market back-office suite for multi-unit operators with a finance team.
-For that segment, the product performs well.
+Restaurant365 and LineNow are designed around different problems.
+Restaurant365 is a legitimate back-office suite for operators who want accounting, labor, and payroll from one vendor and accept the implementation that comes with it.
+For that buyer, the product performs well.

-For independent restaurants and small groups — and especially for hybrid operators with retail, catering, or e-commerce alongside food service — Restaurant365 is a significant over-specification.
-The pricing model charges per location for accounting, payroll, and labor modules the SMB operator often already handles elsewhere.
-The gap that actually hurts independent restaurants is the procurement loop: the supplier conversation that stays in the inbox, the food cost that drifts, the invoice that arrives different from the PO because a substitution update was never captured.
+For operators whose actual bottleneck is the buying loop — and especially for hybrid operators with retail, catering, or e-commerce alongside food service — Restaurant365 is a significant over-specification.
+The pricing model charges per location for accounting, payroll, and labor modules many operators already handle elsewhere; LineNow includes every location in one flat plan.
+The gap that actually hurts is the procurement loop: the supplier conversation that stays in the inbox, the food cost that drifts, the invoice that arrives different from the PO because a substitution update was never captured.

 That gap is what closed-loop procurement addresses and what Restaurant365's accounting-first architecture is not designed to prioritize.
 The operator searching for a "Restaurant365 alternative" is usually not looking for a different enterprise back-office suite.
 They are looking for procurement that closes the loop: every order, every supplier reply, every receiving event feeding the next cycle in one connected record.